imskumarj/git-learning/README.md

 - commit this `README.md` for you and suggest a commit message, or
 - generate a small sample repo with example branches and files to practice commands, or
 - produce a printable one-page cheatsheet PDF.

-What would you like me to do next?